aiarena/local-play-bootstrap/README.md

 3. Start the run script to run a match.
 4. View results in the `results` file and replays in the `replays` folder.
 5. For troubleshooting, check the `logs` folder for bot logs or the `client.log` file.

+## Contribute
+If you notice issues with setup, or have ideas that might help other bot authors, please feel free to contribute via a pull request.

 ## License